ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+au thing,” says Julia, “that
+I wish you hadn’t a brooch to your
+back! ” “And I hate you so,’’ re­
+torts Pauline, that it&#x27; you were
+drowning before my eyes I wouldn’t,
+lift my little finger to give you a cup
+of cold water—there ! ”
+Fence posts or timber cut for other
+purposes in September will be more
+durable than if cut at any other sea­
+son.
+Many farmers give it as their
+experience that feuce posts cut in
+August or September will outlast by
+many years others that are cut in
+winter or spring; and if t.he ground
+ends ol gate posts are slightly
+charred before sinking they will not
 rot for years.
 The pain caused by the sting of a
 plant or insect is the result of &quot;a cer­